Get started using RPCS3 on your PC

 SPU Interpreter (Precise)

-Provides accurate real-time emulation for SPU cores, but is slower.
+Provides more accurate real-time emulation for SPU cores, but is a lot slower.

 SPU Interpreter (Fast)